MekhyW/scout_nav2/README.md

 ### Usage in Simulation Environment with Gazebo

-To launch the simulation of the robot in Gazebo, along with NAV2, run the following command:
+To launch the simulation of the robot in Gazebo, along with NAV2, and the waypoint publisher node run the following commands in separate terminals:

 ```bash
 ros2 launch robot_description simulate_control_gazebo.launch.py lidar_type:=2d rviz:=false